 Contact a Freehold NJ Personal Injury Lawyer for More Information

 Even if truck drivers take steps to protect themselves from COVID-19 exposure, there are still other safety and health concerns during this crisis.
-Lomurro Law wants everyone to stay safe on the roads and while they are working in essential services.
+Lomurro Munson LLC wants everyone to stay safe on the roads and while they are working in essential services.
 Call 732-482-9285 or contact us online if you need help from a Freehold, NJ, personal injury attorney.